 Most homeowner policies do cover the loss of artwork, though sometimes there are exceptions.
 Review your policy to make sure your possessions are insured, or adjust your policy accordingly to make sure you are covered.

 If your insurance company wrongfully denied or underpaid your claim for damaged or lost art, you may be within your rights to take further action.
-Our experienced attorneys at The Morgan Law Group, P.A. can work with you to determine whether or not your damaged property should have been covered under your insurance policy.
+Our experienced attorneys at The Morgan Law Group can work with you to determine whether or not your damaged property should have been covered under your insurance policy.
 We can review your policy and investigate the circumstances of the damage or theft in order to prove the validity of your claim.
 Or, under certain circumstances, we can help you take legal action against your insurance company for a wrongfully denied, delayed, or underpaid claim.